Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Introduction

 RDF data model and Linked Data paradigm are widely used to structure and publish semantically-enhanced data.
 The last decades, both private and public organizations have been more and more following this approach to disseminate their data.
 Due to the emergence and spread of IoT, such an approach attracted further attention from both industry and research communities.
 To query such type of data, SPARQL is a standard query language that is widely used.

 Querying streaming Linked Data has been extensively investigated in the literature, where the majority of the related work \cite{dell2017stream,margara2014streaming} focus on investigating frameworks for efficiently querying streaming data; mainly focusing on defining certain operators for querying and reasoning data in sliding windows (i.e., predefined portion of the streaming data).
 In this work, we mainly focus on efficiently handling the continuously updated Linked Data graph (i.e., Dynamic Link Data Graphs).
 In particular, we consider a setting where the updates are continuously received through a stream of messages and support both insertions and deletions of triples (updates are straightforwardly handled as a combination of deletions and insertions).
-In this context, we propose a set of in-memory algorithms minimizing the cached data for efficiently and continuously answering main subclasses of Basic Graph Patterns (BGP, for short, a subclass of SPARQL queries).
+In this context, we propose a set of in-memory algorithms minimizing the cached data for efficiently and continuously answering Basic Graph Patterns (BGP, for short, a subclass of SPARQL queries).
 The queries are typically submitted into a system and continuously result the delta answers while the update messages are processed.
 The evaluation approach is based on applying an effective decomposition of the given queries in order to both improve the performance of query evaluation and minimize the cached data.
+To optimize the query evaluation process, we also investigate subclasses of BGP queries and show that for certain subclasses, the overall processing time can be significantly improved.
 Consolidating all the historical delta answers, the algorithms ensure that the answer of each query is constructed at any given time.